Need Help Now? 24-hour Crisis Line: 306-445-2742 or 911 | EXIT SITE

 Create a Safety Plan

-Leaving a relationship is a difficult decision.
-You may experience conflicting emotions.
-For example, you want the abuse to stop but you love and care for the abuser.
-You might feel scared, helpless, or that you deserve the abuse.
-You might feel embarrassed to admit that your relationship is in trouble.
-It is hard to admit you are being abused, but seeking help is important.
-Your safety plan is your guide to leaving the abuse.
+Your safety plan is your guide to leaving an unsafe situation.
 Your safety plan should include what you will take with you, where you can go, and who you can contact for help.
 While you should try to make your safety plan as solid as possible, leave some room for flexibility in case the situation changes.
 Sometimes things come up at the last minute.
-Having a backup plan and leaving room for change will make things easier.
+Having a backup plan and leaving room for change can make things easier.

 Carry in your wallet originals or copies of all the cards you normally use:

-• Social Insurance Number (SIN) card
+• Social Insurance Number (SIN) documentation

 • Credit cards